HypeCheck

 "Contains probiotics naturally found in breast milk" Supported

-L. reuteri is naturally present in human breast milk
+L. reuteri is genuinely isolated from human breast milk

 Based on: Limosilactobacillus reuteri DSM 17938